Practice Conference

 Gavin Leake, Mercia Group

 This session examines how UK public practice firms are operating in an environment of sustained regulatory, commercial and technological change.
 It explores the increasing role of professional judgement, the impact of technology and capacity constraints and the leadership decisions that shape audit quality, culture and sustainability.
-The session challenges firms to move from reactive coping towards intentional, strategically aligned approaches to growth, people management and long-term resilience, while maintaining public trust.
+The session challenges firms to move from reactive coping to intentionally and strategically aligned approaches to growth, people management, and long-term resilience, while maintaining public trust.

 John Toon, HLB